 An intriguing theory proposed by Rabbi David Fohrman is that the way we ask to be treated by God (in receiving His blessings) represents a blueprint for how we should treat our children.
 Each of the Blessings represents distinct aspects of parenting, each building on the previous one.
 Each is a different phase in the child’s life and each requires a different, appropriate style of parenting.

-Ya’ayr means “the break of day”.
+Ya’ayr means “the break of day”—when the infant is born and, for the first time, experiences the first light of day.
 Vechunecha means “to cover, to surround”.
 The Ya’ayr Blessing could mean that during the child’s early years the parent is obligated to open the child's eyes to the wonders of the world, to instill curiosity (based on Sforno commentary) and to surround the child with both these types of experiences.
-The child needs to be enveloped with the feeling that he/she is favored/loved (chayn); all the child's needs and desires are fulfilled (with limits).
-The word aylecha (done to or at) points to the direct parent-child relationship.
+The child needs to be enveloped with the feeling that he/she is favored/loved (chayn); all the child's needs and desires are fulfilled (within limits).
+The word aylecha (“done to” or “done at”) points to the direct parent-child relationship.

 The Yisah Blessing may be about lifting up/elevating—the time of life when a young adult copes with higher matters of ethics, morality and religion.
-Again, it’s about the parent-child relationship.
 It’s about creating a calm, peaceful home environment (V’yasame L’cha Shalom) in which the child can work his/her way through the questions, issues, uncertainties and conflicts that are part of the maturing process.
 V’yasame L’cha means preparing and placing before (in front of) the child this tranquil surrounding so that he/she can continue his/her journey to adulthood.

 Seemingly Disparate Topics

 The explanation for proximity of Nazir and Sotah, according to Rashi, is that “whoever sees a faithless wife in her degradation shall separate himself from wine which brings one to adultery.”